This article includes answers to frequently asked questions instructors have regarding Udemy’s Personal Plan subscription.

 When instructors set their course base price in a given currency, they’re setting the base price at a particular tier.
 The list price that students will see in other currencies is calculated using the price tier matrix, based on the tier that it corresponds with.
 A student’s account currency is based on the geographical information that's collected and entered when an account is created.

 - The price points on the tier matrix are not calculated using only strict currency conversions.
 Since Udemy is a global marketplace, the prices are also based on market conditions in different countries and will be adjusted regularly.

-Please note: courses that you charge for on Udemy cannot be offered for free off of Udemy (e.g. YouTube, your own site, other sites).
+- Please note: courses that you charge for on Udemy cannot be offered for free off of Udemy (e.g. YouTube, your own site, other sites).